micabo/Chromatograpy/README.md

 In this repository we will explore educational simulations of chromatographic processes.
 We will start particularly simple and simulate the chromatographic process with the cell model.
-By the way, the repository name is not a typo.
-Rather, it is a blend of the term "chromatography" and the fact that the code is written in Python (in .py files).
+By the way, the repository name is not a typo - "chromatography" + "Python".

 ## Cell Model